 Review Protocols, Operating Guides, and Other Binding Documents relating to control performance.

-Assist ERCOT with other technical aspects of control.
+Assist ERCOT with other technical aspects of generation control.

 Evaluate the impact of all technologies and programs to implement these technologies on system wide control performance.

 When consensus cannot be achieved on an issue, it is presented to the ROS for disposition.